codership/galera/docs/source/galerastatusvariables.rst

 .. index::
    pair: Parameters; wsrep_cert_deps_distance

-Average distance between highest and lowest seqno that can be possibly applied in parallel (potential degree of parallelization).
+Average distance between highest and lowest ``seqno`` value that can be possibly applied in parallel (potential degree of parallelization).

 .. rubric:: wsrep_apply_oooe